FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 appreciation for her commitment and dedication, and her leadership, during that time.

-Members noted that Caroline had worked in six Local Authorities and, in latter years, that she--- 2
+Members noted that Caroline had worked in six Local Authorities and, in latter years, that she
+---
+2

 was very involved in the implementation of the Directly Elected Mayor with Executive